 Founded in 2014, Campfire is a joint venture of Ross Dinerstein and Kew Media.
 A film and television production company, it produces across genres and mediums.
-Recent projects include multiple Netflix Originals: REBIRTH, CLINICAL, 1922, and the forthcoming films 6 BALLOONS, and 🍆 (EGGPLANT EMOJI).
+Recent projects include multiple Netflix Originals: REBIRTH, CLINICAL, 1922, 6 BALLOONS, and THE PACKAGE (fka 🍆 ).
 We have recently begun production on a documentary series, and are currently expanding into the virtual reality space.

 ABOUT The Team: